 - Can I travel within any zone with my ticket and travel card?

 The Kuopio region public transport operates in the area shown in the image.
-The area has been divided into five zones (A - E), and the bus fares are based on the zones.
+The area has been divided into six zones (A - F), and the bus fares are based on the zones.